idiap/facereclib/doc/baselines.rst

 8. Scoring: The verification scores between various models and probe features are computed.
 9. Evaluation: The computed scores are evaluated and curves are plotted.

-The communication between two steps is file-based.
+The communication between two steps is file-based, usually using a binary HDF5_ interface, which is implemented in the :py:class:`bob.io.base.HDF5File` class.
 The output of one step usually serves as the input of the subsequent step(s).
 Depending on the algorithm, some of the steps are not applicable/available.
 E.g. most of the feature extractors do not need a special training step, or some algorithms do not require a subspace projection.